RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>3</sup> And when Paul had gathered a bundle of sticks, and laid [them] on the fire, there came a viper out of the heat, and fastened on his hand.
 <sup>4</sup> And when the barbarians saw the [venomous] beast hang on his hand, they said among themselves, No doubt this man is a murderer, whom, though he hath escaped the sea, yet vengeance suffereth not to live.
 <sup>5</sup> And he shook off the beast into the fire, and felt no harm.
-<sup>6</sup> Howbeit they looked when he should have swollen, or fallen down dead suddenly: but after they had looked a great while , and saw no harm come to him, they changed their minds, and said that he was a god.
+<sup>6</sup> Howbeit they looked when he should have swollen, or fallen down dead suddenly: but after they had looked a great while, and saw no harm come to him, they changed their minds, and said that he was a god.
 <sup>7</sup>  In the same quarters were possessions of the chief man of the island, whose name was Publius; who received us, and lodged us three days courteously.
 <sup>8</sup> And it came to pass, that the father of Publius lay sick of a fever and of a bloody flux: to whom Paul entered in, and prayed, and laid his hands on him, and healed him.
 <sup>9</sup> So when this was done, others also, which had diseases in the island, came, and were healed:
 <sup>10</sup> Who also honoured us with many honours; and when we departed, they laded [us] with such things as were necessary.